Tormak9970/Tormak9970/README.md

 - 👋 Hi, I’m [Travis](https://travislane.dev)
 - Check out my portfolio! [https://travislane.dev](https://tormak.dev)
-- 👀 I’m interested in Game Dev, Full Stack, and programming in general
+- 👀 I’m interested in Web Dev, Full Stack, and programming in general
-- 🌱 I’m currently learning TS, C#, and UI Design
-- 💞️ I’m looking to collaborate on anything from game developement to web dev to backend development.
-Feel free to reach out, but keep in mind I am pretty short on time :)
-- 📫 How to reach me Tormak9970@gmail.com
+- 📫 You can reach me at Tormak9970@gmail.com

 <!---
 Tormak9970/Tormak9970 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.